 Cancer of the urethra (the channel that carries urine from the bladder out of the body) is rare, occurring most commonly after age 50.
 It can occur in men and women, and it is the only cancer of the urinary tract that is more common in women.
-Certain types of human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
-Infection with some HPV... read more are implicated as the cause of cancer of the urethra in some people.
+Certain types of human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more are implicated as the cause of cancer of the urethra in some people.
 Otherwise, the cause is unknown.

 In women, the first symptom is usually blood in the urine.
 The amount of blood may be so small that it can be detected only under a microscope.
 On the other hand, the urine may be visibly red.
 In both men and women, the flow of urine may become obstructed, making urination difficult or the stream of urine slow and thin.
 Fragile, bleeding growths at the external opening of a woman’s urethra may be cancerous.